 We don’t just want to know what a day on the job will look like, or even what the hardest parts of the job will be, or what results the person will be responsible for delivering.
 We want to break that down into smaller and smaller parts until we know exactly what skills, abilities, knowledge, and personality traits someone will need in order to deliver those results.
 If we stopped at responsibilities, there might be disagreement about who we’re looking for.
 Here’s an example:

-Let’s say that we’re hiring someone for the Mentor Engagement team, and that we know what the responsibilities will be for that role.
+Let’s say that we’re hiring someone for the Mentor Recruitment team, and that we know what the responsibilities will be for that role.
 Here’s how we might pull competencies out of those responsibilities:

 Competencies necessary to do this well